Echinops6718/HealthInfo/Pyrroloquinoline Quinone.md

 ## Risks:

-Injection of a high concentration dosage of PQQ is acutely neurotoxic:
+Injection of a high concentration and dosage of PQQ is acutely neurotoxic, though lower dosage shows no neurotoxicity:

 Neurotoxicity and apoptosis induced by pyrroloquinoline quinone and its ester derivative on primary cortical neurons - 2020 -External Link: https://www.sciencedirect.com/science/article/abs/pii/S0161813X20300279